-- on frozen ground, or a field with at least 5 cm of ice or snow over 50% or more of its area, or
+- On frozen ground, or a field with at least 5 cm of ice or snow over 50% or more of its area

-- at a rate or means that may cause nutrient sources to enter a watercourse, cross your property boundary or leach into the water table.
+- At a rate or method that may cause nutrient sources to enter a watercourse, cross your property boundary or leach into the water table

 Keep records of the type of nutrients applied to your field, how much, when and where.

 Restrictions in high precipitation areas

 The spreading of manure and other nutrient sources to land in high-precipitation areas is restricted at certain times.
 If your operation is in a high precipitation area the following applies to you (in addition to the general nutrient application requirements):

 - Nutrient sources must not be applied between November 1 and February 1